An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 1. Familiarize ourselves with the program

-Take the time to become familiar with the Structure and Style for Students either by completing the Teaching Writing: Structure and Style or by watching the video lessons with the children.
+Take the time to become familiar with the Structure and Style for Students either by completing the Teaching Writing: Structure and Style or by watching the SSS video lessons with the children.

 2. Provide encouragement and help